Sustainability

 - Establish the ‘GLORY Workstyle’ and reduce overtime work

-As our business grows globally, we promote the recruitment of global talents including foreign nationals in Japan, as well as their promotion to management positions, under the policy to encourage the recruitment of talented personnel regardless of nationality.
+As our business grows globally, we have promoted recruitment of global talents including foreign nationals in Japan and their promotion to management positions, under the policy to encourage recruitment of talents regardless of nationality.

-We actively recruit personnel with a wide range of knowledge, skills, backgrounds, and careers, who can become immediate forces within the Company.
-In line with our management policy, we are currently promoting the recruitment of core personnel with high management skills, as well as personnel who can contribute to our new business fields with their specialized IT and DX skills.
-We also promote the assignment of such personnel to management or specialist positions respectively.
+We strategically recruit personnel with a wide range of knowledge, skills, backgrounds, and careers, who can become an immediate asset to the Company.
+In line with our management policy, we strategically recruit highly specialized professionals, including those who can be the core management personnel and those with expertise in IT and DX (Digital Transformation) to drive changes in the Group’s new business areas.
+We also promote these personnel to management or specialist positions.

 Cleaning public areas at the headquarters